Robert Calvert: Death

-Aged 43, Calvert died of a heart attack in 1988 in Ramsgate, England, and was buried in Minster Cemetery at Minster-in-Thanet.
-His gravestone is engraved with the line "Love's not Time's fool", from William Shakespeare's Sonnet 116.
-One of his four children, Daren (1967–85), is buried with him, and is described on the gravestone as an "Adventurer".
+Aged 43, Calvert died of a heart attack in 1988 in Ramsgate, England, outside of the "Corner House" café.
+As he approached the street, he reached for a pay phone, but the nearest phone had been disconnected.
+He was buried in Minster Cemetery at Minster-in-Thanet.
+His gravestone is engraved with the line "Love's not Time's fool", from William Shakespeare's sonnet 116.